cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## External memory

-Mindustry provides special blocks that are capable of holding numeric values independently of the processor:
+Mindustry provides special blocks that are capable of holding values independently of the processor:

 * `@memory-cell`
 * `@memory-bank`